How Door Access Credentials Work

 HID was established in 1991 as Hughes Identification Devices (HID).
 They have become a significant supplier of various credentials.
 Since they have a large market share, their credentials have become a pseudo standard for the door access control industry.
 They license their 13.56MHz iClass, MiFare, DESFire, and 125KHz Indala and Prox card technology.
 The result of the licensing increases the cost of these credentials.

-Since the HID credentials are almost a standard, they can be read by many different door readers.
+Since the HID credentials are very popular, they can be read by many different door readers.
 The reader’s specifications have to indicate “HID compatible.”
 The readers tend to cost more because they have to pay a license fee to HID.
+There are other RFID credentials available.

 HID offers different coding formats but mostly provide 26-bit coding.
 This coding includes room for facility codes and other information besides a specific ID number.
 When a 16-bit code is used for the ID, there are 65,535 ID combinations available.